 Quantitative data is not enough to solve your trickiest problems.

-This article was originally published in Kellogg Insight Magazine and is based on Based on insights from David and Kellogg colleague Joel K. Shapiro)
+This article was originally published in Kellogg Insight Magazine and is based on insights from David and Kellogg colleague Joel K. Shapiro.

 As data analytics becomes a more pervasive business tool, many leaders are being sold on the idea that all you need to diagnose any perplexing problem is more data.
 While there’s no doubt that quantitative analysis can play a powerful role in telling you what happens, even the most robust, granular data won’t tell you why something happens.